 One winter morning of December 2004, we drove from Goldstream to College to go to work.
 My husband was driving.
 With a sudden I saw a tiny motion in a driveway to the right 10 yards (9.14 m) in front of us and shouted “Pass auf”, which means be careful.
 My husband immediately hit the brakes and stirred towards the other side of the street doing the elk test.
 The moose and I had eye contact thru the side window!
 Her nose was just a hand-wide away from the glass!
 We all three were lucky that the car passed the elk test without a problem and that there was snow.
 I would not have seen the moose and warned my husband if there had been no snow.

 Tweet your friends that many Alaskans think that snow makes driving safer!.

-Focus Alaska is a weekly series on lifestyle and fashion in Alaska.
+Focus Alaska is a series on lifestyle in Alaska.
 Get a subscription to High Latitude Style.

 1A black body absorbs all incident electromagnetic radiation, regardless of wavelength or angle of incidence.